 Walnut Hill supports the community children and parents, by providing high quality affordable early childhood education, to help them grow both socially and academically.

 Providing early pathways to full potential.
 Your child’s individual learning style, his/her physical and social strengths, and special interests are primary considerations for facilitating comprehensive school readiness.

 To provide developmentally appropriate learning experiences based on the strengths, interests, and needs of each individual child and on the social and cultural context in which each child lives.
 Teachers provide space and materials for children to freely explore, express ideas, solve problems, and plan ahead in a safe and nurturing environment.

 2019 – United Way of Elkhart County “HERO” Award

-2019 – Indiana Association for the Education of Young Children, “Hoosier Educator Award”, won by our Center Director Jamie Pankoke
+2019 – Indiana Association for the Education of Young Children, “Hoosier Educator Award”, awarded to our Center Director Jamie Pankoke

 2017 – Early Learning Indiana “Grand Prize Family Engagement Award”